 So armed with your newfound knowledge of how to purchase the best beans that money can buy, you’re ready to set out on your own journey into discovering all of the amazing tastes and aromas that Colombian coffee has to offer.

 But with so many choices readily available at your fingertips, where exactly do you begin?

-We scoured the ‘net to find a few retailers that will be more than happy to scratch your coffee itch, and have even provided a few recommendations to some of their more popular products.
+We scoured the ‘net to find a few retailers that will be more than happy to scratch your coffee itch, and have even provided a few recommendations for some of their more popular products.
 This list should by no means be considered exhaustive, nor is one brand considered better than another.
-Its purpose is simply to be used as a jumping off point and help you get started on your own journey into exquisite coffee.
+Its purpose is simply to be used as a jumping-off point and help you get started on your own journey into exquisite coffee.